ajnaLens/yoloSupportScripts/README.md

 # yoloSupportScripts
-Support script for data preparation
+Support script for data preparation, Training and Deployment.